-In cooperation with research scientists and industry colleagues in eight countries, Susie Jahren and her project team are developing the clothing of the future for professional fishermen.
+In co-operation with research scientists and industry colleagues in eight countries, Susie Jahren, Stephan Kubowicz and their project team are developing the clothing of the future for professional fishermen.
 Midway in the EU project “Safe@Sea”, the SINTEF team has high hopes of ending up with a world first: at textile coating which automatically seals small holes and tears in the surface layer of waterproof work-wear.

 “We have shown that the principle works.
 Holes and tears we have made in test pieces in the lab close up all on their own,” says Jahren enthusiastically.

 The team has worked with the plastic material polyurethane, which is applied in liquid form to the surface of the underlying textile in modern rainwear and then hardens.
 To achieve a self-repairing effect, the SINTEF researchers have added micro-capsules containing a glue-like substance to the coating.

 “If the coating tears, the capsules burst in the damaged area.
 Here the sealant content is released and hardens when it comes in contact with water and air, so the coating seals itself,” Jahren explains.